 If you take your car to a shop for diagnosis, most shops will start with an hour of “diag time” (the time spent in labor diagnosing your specific issue).
 Depending on the shop’s labor rate, this typically costs somewhere between $75-$150.
 Many, if not most, shops will apply this diagnosis fee to any required repairs if you have them perform the repairs for you.
 From there, a shop will be able to give you an accurate estimate for repairs to fix your P0171 code.

 Possible Repair Costs for P0171

-When it comes to making repairs associated with the Chevrolet P0171 code, one or more of the below repairs may be needed to solve the underlying issue.
+When it comes to making repairs associated with the Chevrolet P0171 code, one or more of the below repairs may be needed to solve the underlying issue causing bank 1 to run lean.
 For each possible repair, the estimated cost of repair includes the cost of the relevant parts and the cost of labor required to make the repair.

 - Vacuum leak $100-$200